smclacke/CPP/notes/notes.md

 **POLYMORPHISM**
 **POLYMORPHISM**

-	- ising the same name for different things e.g. many version of a function called 'draw' each with different behaviour depending on context
+	- using the same name for different things e.g. many version of a function called 'draw' each with different behaviour depending on context
 	- draw could draw a circle, it could draw a triangle